 - Wake up!
 Forget about any embarrassment you could have about your senior family member falling to sleep at inappropriate times, like during a movie, a religious service, or a concert.
 Altered sleep patterns, medication side effects, among other factors, make it hard for some older adults to sleep well at night time.

-To get more effective communication tips to help senior loved ones retain the dignity they deserve, contact the home care San Diego experts Endeavor Home Care at (619) 535-6000.
+To get more effective communication tips to help senior loved ones retain the dignity they deserve, contact the leading providers of in home senior care in Mesa, AZ and nearby areas, Endeavor Home Care, at (619) 535-6000.
 See our full service area here.